vibewell25/vibewell/docs/docs/deployment/backup-system.md

-# Vibewell Backup and Monitoring System
+# VibeWell Backup and Monitoring System

-This document provides detailed information about the Vibewell backup and monitoring system, including its architecture, configuration, and usage.
+This document provides detailed information about the VibeWell backup and monitoring system, including its architecture, configuration, and usage.

 ## Overview

-The Vibewell backup system provides automated database backups, retention management, and monitoring to ensure data safety and compliance.
+The VibeWell backup system provides automated database backups, retention management, and monitoring to ensure data safety and compliance.
 It includes:

 - Scheduled full and incremental backups
 - Data encryption and compression